History

 The Origins of Clinical Pastoral Education

-Clinical Pastoral Education (CPE) emerged in the early twentieth century as theological educators began exploring ways to combine classroom learning with real-world ministry experience.
-Rev. Anton T. Boisen, a Presbyterian minister and pioneer of clinical pastoral training, emphasized learning through engagement with what he called “living human documents”—the real experiences of people facing illness, crisis, and spiritual struggle.
+Rev. Anton T. Boisen, a Presbyterian minister and pioneer of clinical pastoral training, emphasized learning through engagement with what he called "living human documents"—the real experiences of people facing illness, crisis, and spiritual struggle.

 In 1925, at Worcester State Hospital in Massachusetts, Boisen began supervising theological students who served as hospital attendants during the day and gathered for reflection and seminars in the evening.
 Around the same time, Dr. Richard Cabot of Harvard Medical School introduced a case-study model for clinical training that emphasized observation, documentation, and interdisciplinary collaboration.
-Together, these early efforts helped establish the foundation for modern clinical pastoral education.

 Development of the CPE Movement

 In 1930, leaders in theology and medicine formed the Council for Clinical Training to support and organize this new approach to ministerial education.

 Over the following decades, several organizations developed clinical training programs for clergy and pastoral caregivers.

-By 1967, many of these groups united to form the Association for Clinical Pastoral Education (ACPE) which helped standardize CPE training across hospitals, correctional institutions, congregations, and other ministry settings.
-Additional organizations later emerged, reflecting the growing diversity and global reach of chaplaincy education.
+By 1967, many of these groups united to form the Association for Clinical Pastoral Education (ACPE), helping standardize CPE training across hospitals, correctional institutions, congregations, and other ministry settings.

 The Founding of CPEI

 Clinical Pastoral Education International (CPEI), Inc. was established in 2018 as a nonprofit organization dedicated to expanding access to high-quality clinical pastoral education.
-From its founding, CPEI sought to:

-• welcome students from diverse faith traditions
+• Welcome students from diverse faith traditions

-• provide rigorous, life-transforming clinical pastoral education
+• Provide rigorous, life-transforming clinical pastoral education

-• offer accessible programs through innovative educational models
+• Offer accessible programs through innovative educational models

-CPEI’s programs combine experiential ministry with online and hybrid learning, allowing students to participate in accredited CPE programs while serving in hospitals, hospices, correctional institutions, congregations, and community ministries.
+CPEI's programs combine experiential ministry with online and hybrid learning, allowing students to participate in accredited CPE while serving in hospitals, hospices, correctional institutions, congregations, and community ministries.

 Accreditation and Institutional Growth